freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-410-circle-and-tangent-line/index.md

 ---
-title: Problem 410: Circle and tangent line
+title: Circle and tangent line
 ---
 ## Problem 410: Circle and tangent line